Subscribe to updates

 Mental Health, Wellbeing and Resilience

-A significant portion of the meeting is dedicated to an update on mental health, wellbeing, and resilience across County Durham.
-The report highlights that while the majority of residents report good mental health, challenges persist, particularly among those living in deprivation and for children and young people.
-The system ambition is to reduce self-reported anxiety by 10% by 2034.
-Key achievements in 2025 include the transition to a new Mental Health and Wellbeing System Partnership Board, the roll-out of a Mental Health Gateway across Primary Care Networks, and the launch of a refreshed Suicide Prevention Alliance Action Plan.
-However, current challenges include system instability due to ongoing reorganisation within NHS and local services, increasing demand for support with no additional resources, and service gaps, such as the closure of key voluntary and community sector organisations.
-The report outlines next steps, including the full implementation of the new Partnership Board, expansion of Mental Health Support Teams in schools, and the development of a Mental Health Emergency Department.
+A key focus of the meeting was to provide an update on achievements and challenges in improving the mental health, wellbeing, and resilience of residents in County Durham.
+The report highlighted a system ambition to reduce self-reported anxiety by 10% by 2034.
+Achievements noted included the transition to a new Mental Health and Wellbeing System Partnership Board, the roll-out of a Mental Health Gateway across Primary Care Networks, and the launch of a refreshed Suicide Prevention Alliance Action Plan.
+The report also detailed current challenges such as system instability, increasing demand on services, and identified service gaps, particularly for specialist counselling.
+Next steps included the full implementation of the new Partnership Board, expansion of Mental Health Support Teams in schools, and the development of a Mental Health Emergency Department.

 Durham Safeguarding Children Partnership Annual Report 2024-2025